 The standard contingency fee for an attorney is a percentage amount rather than a fixed amount.
 Most labor lawyers charge a 40% fee.
-Most personal injury lawyers do not charge hourly fees for this reason.
+Most personal injury lawyers, such as a motorbike accident lawyer in Sydney, do not charge hourly fees for this reason.
 Instead, plaintiffs' attorneys generally work on a contingency fee (late payment) basis.
 This fee structure allows clients to hire the required lawyers without any upfront fees or out-of-pocket costs.

 Standard contingency fees for personal injury cases vary widely, depending on state law, the complexity of the case, and the attorneys' experience.
 Here's what to look for in standard contingency fee agreements.
 In a standard contingency fee agreement, the plaintiff is only responsible for paying their lawyer if they win the case.
 In these cases, the payouts are percentages of the winnings.

 A law firm's contingency fees are fees that a client agrees to pay after a lawyer successfully wins the case.
 These fees are generally agreed for cases involving monetary claims, such as workers' compensation or personal injury.
 If the lawyer wins the case, he is given a certain percentage of the money claimed.
 If not, neither the lawyer nor the client receives any money.

 While in the latter situation, the client does not have to pay the lawyer to work on the case, there are still filing charges in court and other costs that occur, regardless of whether the lawyer wins or loses.
 As confusing as it is to navigate and understand, contingency fees are standard practice in most law firms.
 The main problem with a contingency fee agreement is that it could cost the plaintiff more than the standard hourly rates for an attorney if the case is resolved quickly.